colinshaw1/portfolio-project-4/README.md

 d.
 A user can register for a profile.

-• When register button is clicked the user will be brought to the resgisteration form.
-The user can enter their detials and will be redirected the loffed in screen once they hit sign up.
+• When the register button is clicked the user will be brought to the registration form.
+The user can enter their details and will be redirected to the login screen once they hit sign up.

 Frequent User